-With the amount of high-value items laying around at construction sites, security cameras are a necessity in order to deter thieves and vandals.
-But depending on the type of construction project that’s being built, the needs for setting up a security camera system can change and fluctuate.
+With the amount of high-value items lying around at construction sites, security cameras are a necessity in order to deter thieves and vandals.
+But depending on the type of construction project that’s in process, the need for setting up a security camera system can change and fluctuate.
 And if not addressed or installed properly, unforeseen issues may pop up, rendering your security camera system obsolete or ineffective.

 With that in mind, here are a few reasons why your security camera system may be failing you.

 It’s much easier for nefarious deeds to proceed uninterrupted in low-lit areas – whether the lack of light is coming from the job site itself, or from a lack of street lights surrounding the area.
 With low light comes a decreased level of performance from your surveillance system, since darkness impedes a camera’s ability to pick up on crucial details of trespassers such as defining facial features, license plates, and vehicle makes and models.
 And while it may be hard to believe, this is true even of some infra-red devices, as dark conditions limit their ability to pick up on fine details in the distance.

 With sufficient light added into the equation, the likelihood of thieves and vandals targeting your job site can drop and, on the off chance that they do target your site, the chances of their deeds being caught on camera are improved significantly.

 It may seem like a no-brainer, but ensuring that surveillance systems are hooked up to a constant and reliable source of electricity is crucial.
 However, determining the best way to obtain that power can be tricky as it depends on the construction project at hand.